yflyzhang/simpleR1/README.md

-<h1 align="center"> simpleR1: A simple framework for training R1-like models</h1>
+<h1 align="center"> simpleR1: A simple framework for training R1-like reasoning models</h1>

-**simpleR1** is a simple framework for training R1-like models, aiming to improve llm's reasoning abilities in math and code.
+**simpleR1** is a simple framework for training R1-like reasoning models, aiming to improve llm's reasoning abilities.
 This repository builds upon Hugging Face's TRL GRPO Trainer and the [open-r1](https://github.com/huggingface/open-r1) project, with a focus on ease of use and enhanced training features.